mbabaian/yara-botkit-web/readme.md

 ~~The user can initiate the conversation with a simple hello or hi.~~ After a few basic questions about reading interests, YARA gives the user a list of recommended books and provides a link to the school's card catalog.

 ### Fiction
+~~At this time, YARA handles a limited number of fiction categories and themes:
+- Fantasy
+- Romance
+- Dystopian
+- Time Travel
+- Humor
+- Horror
+- Vampires
+- Zombies
+- Realistic fiction
+- Historical fiction
+- Spies/Espionage
+- Fae/Faeries
+- Mystery

+~~Future versions will include an expanded selection of genres and titles.

-Since YARA queries Google Books, all young adult fiction categories are available.
+Since YARA now queries Google Books, all young adult fiction categories are available.
+This change is meant to simulate how YARA would work if connected to an actual card catalog.

 ### Nonfiction
 ~~Currently, YARA does not have a nonfiction category.
 If the patron states a preference for nonfiction, YARA provides a direct link to the card catalog.
 If there is a demand for nonfiction, I will add it to future versions.
 But you are, of course, welcome to make any changes to YARA that you'd like.~~

-YARA is now connected to Google Books and is capable of searching nonfiction.
+YARA is now capable of searching nonfiction.
 Please note that YARA's default setting is for young adult literature.

 ### Fun Stuff